NovembreLab/PopStructProtocolsChapter/README.md

-# PopStructProtocolsChapter

-Repo for the book chapter _Exploring population structure with admixture models and principal components analysis_ .
+### Repo for the book chapter _Exploring population structure with admixture models and principal components analysis_ .

 To knit a pdf file, please: